Foram-20/CreTech/Week-2/README.md

 # 🎮 Tic-Tac-Toe Game (Pygame)

 A simple 2-player **Tic-Tac-Toe** game built using Python and **Pygame**.
-This project is designed based on the provided game architecture requirements, including class-based design, player moves, win-checking logic, and GUI rendering.
+This project follows a clean architecture with class-based design, player moves, win-checking logic, and GUI rendering — all implemented using Pygame.

 ---